 The Manufactured Housing Program requires that all manufacturers, dealers and contractors be registered and licensed.
 A fee is paid by these licensees in order to provide the funds for the Manufactured Housing Recovery Fund.
 This fund was created to ensure that money is available if your home needs corrections due to a federal or state non-compliance and the licensee is no longer in business.

 For every home sold, the SAA gets a small cut.
 This money goes into a ‘recovery’ fund that is supposed to be used to help homeowners correct issues caused by disputes, improper installation, or other negligence from the industry.

-WV State Policies for Mobile Home Living
+WV State Policies When Buying a Mobile Home in West Virginia

 No Statewide Zoning Restrictions

 Compared to many states, WV has few laws regarding manufactured homes.
 West Virginia does not have a statewide zoning law regarding mobile and manufactured homes.
 Unfortunately, there are plenty of towns and cities in the state that put zoning restrictions on manufactured homes of all ages and sizes.
 My 1978 single wide, for example, has sat on half an acre within city limits since 1978.
 If we move the home we have one year to install another single wide; otherwise, it must be a double wide.

 WV has Easy Real Property Classification

 WV makes it easy to have your factory-built home classified as real property since there is no universal state classification for real property (per Manufactured Housing Institute).

 Manufactured homes in West Virginia may be classified as real property when the home is “permanently attached” to the real estate.
 (Prosperity Now)